mileslilly2/grantfish-mvp/README.md

 # GrantHunter

+## 🚀 Demo (Start Here)

+1. Go to /discover
+2. Create or select an organization
+3. Click "Run Discovery"
+4. The agent browses real grant websites and returns ranked opportunities

+API option:
+POST /api/discovery/run

 ## 1. Project summary

 GrantHunter is a Next.js App Router app for nonprofit grant discovery, persistence, ranking, and review.

+This system performs real browser-based tasks using an agent, not just API queries.

 The current runtime is discovery-first: